/Blog/Start your business/Low-Risk Business Ideas That Bring Steady Work

 Four questions to ask yourself before you commit

-Can I take payment the moment the work is done?
-(Reduces cash flow risk).
+Can I collect a deposit, upfront payment or payment when the work is done?